NextronSystems/thor-manual/usage/use-cases.rst

 The ``--lab`` parameter will apply several internal flags (e.g. enables intense mode scanning every file, enables multi-threading, disables resource control, removes all limitations).
 The ``--virtual-map`` parameter maps every file found in elements of that image to the original drive letter and allows the message enrichment to work correctly.
 The ``-j HOSTNAME`` parameter can be used to write every log line with the hostname of the original system and not with that of the forensic workstation.

-You find more information on the scan parameters in the chapter :doc:`Special Scan Modes <./special-scan-modes>`.
+You find more information on the scan parameters in the chapter :doc:`/usage/special-scan-modes`.

 This `blog post <https://thinkdfir.com/2021/06/03/you-want-me-to-deal-with-how-many-vmdks/>`__ mentions different ways to use commercial or built-in tools to mount and scan VMDK images.